patrickjames242/in-memory-db-table/README.md

   .get('teacherId');
 ```

-This is one of the most important usage patterns from the
+This is a common usage pattern for join-table style
-SchoolMate scheduler.
-Join-table style records are queried
-by one foreign key, and then the opposite side of the
+records.
+Query by one foreign key, then project the
-relationship is projected directly.
+opposite side of the relationship directly.

 Examples: